Faculty Educator Development Steering Committee

 Committee ChairPamela J. Youngs-Maher, EdD

-Office of Faculty Affairs & Development
+Office of Faculty Affairs and Faculty Development

 - Ann Botash, MD, Senior Associate Dean for Faculty Affairs and Faculty Development

 - Susan Graham, MS, MT (ASCP), SH, Clinical Laboratory Science CHP

 - Carol Anne Kozik, DNS, FNP-BC, College of Nursing

 - Sherri LaFrance-Hale, PhD, Cell and Developmental Biology